Natanagar/memory-game/README.md

 ## For developers:
 This is educational project.
 Algorhymt of the game has been created in JS with ES6 syntax;
-* Game dependencies if any: nothing
+* Game dependencies if any: Font-Awesome and Google Fonts
 * Resources used to develop the game if any: HTML5, CSS3, Bootstrap(v.4.6.1), Google fonts and Icons from FontAwesome
 * Suggestion: Play again and write me if you have seen some issues.